- Australian Guide to Legal Citation. Read Deakin's guide to AGLC.

 - Acting with another person with the intention to deceive.
 When submitting your own work, it is unacceptable to (1) have someone else write any part of an assignment for you or (2) hand in a work, or part of a work, of someone else who has studied the subject previously, even with their permission.
 This is a serious academic offence that carries penalties.
 Read more about plagiarism and collusion.

-- The legal right of the author/owner of a work to control the reproduction of that work.
+- The legal right of an author/owner of a work to control the reproduction of that work.

-- An electronic or online collection of resources, such as peer reviewed full-text journal articles, images or videos.
+- An electronic or online collection of resources, such as peer-reviewed full-text journal articles, images, videos or other data.
 Deakin students have access to over 400 databases via the Library catalogue.
 See also this tutorial on using databases effectively.

 DOI (Digital Object Identifier)